thu-coai/cotk/docs/source/notes/quickstart.md

 .. note::

-   If you want to know more about metrics, please refer to :mod:`docs <cotk.metric>`.
+   If you want to know more about metrics, please refer to :mod:`metrics docs <cotk.metric>`.

 ### Publish Experiments

-We provide an online dashboard to manage your experiments.
+We provide an online `dashboard <http://coai.cs.tsinghua.edu.cn/dashboard/>`__ to manage your experiments.

 Here we give an simple example for you.